Overview

 Vice President & Portfolio Manager – Strategic Income

-Prior to joining Osterweis Capital Management in 2013, Bradley Kane was a Portfolio Manager and Analyst at Newfleet Asset Management, where he managed both high yield and leveraged loan portfolios.
+Prior to joining Osterweis in 2013, Brad was a Portfolio Manager and Analyst at Newfleet Asset Management, where he managed both high yield and leveraged loan portfolios.
 Before that, he was a Vice President at GSC Partners, focusing on management of high yield and collateralized debt obligations.
 Earlier in his career, he managed high yield assets as a Vice President at Mitchell Hutchins Asset Management.
+In these positions he learned the importance of staying focused on one’s investing strategy and discovering new securities and investor types without succumbing to trends.

 Craig Manchuck